nexmo-community/transcribe-comprehend-multi-sub/README.md

 ```

 On your Heroku dashboard where your connector application page is shown, click on `Settings` button,
-add the following `Config Vars` and set them with their respective values retrieved from your AWS account:</br>
+add the following `Config Vars` and set them with their respective values:</br>
 AWS_ACCESS_KEY_ID</br>
+AWS_DEFAULT_REGION</br>
 AWS_SECRET_ACCESS_KEY</br>
-AWS_DEFAULT_REGION</br>

 ```bash
 git push heroku master
 ```

 On your Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`

+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_CONNECTOR_SERVER argument as `myappname.herokuapp.com`

 ### 1-click Heroku deployment

 Click the 'Deploy to Heroku' button at the top of this page, and follow the instructions to enter your Heroku application name and the 3 AWS parameter respective values retrieved from your AWS account.

 Once deployed, on the Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as part of the websocket uri, e.g. `wss://myappname.herokuapp.com`.

+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_CONNECTOR_SERVER argument as `myappname.herokuapp.com`

 ## Usage capacity